JosephHeydorn/MakeCode-Tutorials/docs/projects/Touchpoint-Piano.md

 ## Step 3

 For our second to last step we want to grab 4 "play tone" blocks.
-These blocks will be placed inside of the while statement right next to where it says "do".
+These blocks will be placed inside of the while block right next to where it says "do".
 Lets set each block to a different tone.
 Going from top to bottom its going to look like this.
 Middle A, Middle B, High C, High D.

 ```blocks
 basic.forever(function () {